newamericafoundation/teddy/README.md

 - `React`, `ReactDOM`, `ReactRedux`, and `Redux` are all globally scoped on newamerica.org, and defined as externals within this repo's [webpack config](https://github.com/newamerica-graphics/data-viz-boilerplate/blob/master/webpack.config.js).
 There is no need to install or bundle those dependencies if the graphic will exist exclusively on newamerica.org.

 - Critical styles from newamerica.org are included in the head.
 This includes all [fonts](https://github.com/newamericafoundation/newamerica-cms/blob/staging/newamericadotorg/assets/scss/base/_fonts.scss) and [type styles](https://github.com/newamericafoundation/newamerica-cms/blob/staging/newamericadotorg/assets/scss/base/_type.scss), [bootstrap columns](https://github.com/newamericafoundation/newamerica-cms/blob/staging/newamericadotorg/assets/scss/base/_bootstrap-grid-critical.scss), [margins](https://github.com/newamericafoundation/newamerica-cms/blob/staging/newamericadotorg/assets/scss/base/_margins.scss), and [containers](https://github.com/newamericafoundation/newamerica-cms/blob/staging/newamericadotorg/assets/scss/base/_containers.scss).

+## Roadmap

+- More charts and components are coming soon.
+- Potentially separate the chart/component library into a separate npm package, and keep this repository as a pure webpack boilerplate.